xendit/coding-exercises/Testing/01. Testing Functional Logic/Readme.md

 Our goals in the following exercise are:

-1. Learn how to reach 100% coverage on lines and branches
+1. Learn how to reach 100% coverage on lines and branches for pure functional logic
 2. Learn how to test functional logic with changing values like dates and random values
 3. Get hands on practice with a modern testing harness, tools, and techniques